 Overall, Blackpoll Warbler appears to have been declining in numbers for many decades.
-Data collected by the Breeding Bird Survey indicate large declines in the number of Blackpoll Warblers counted across Canada (where most of the population lives), especially between 1970 and 1990.
-This species is very difficult to monitor, however, because its core breeding habitat is so remote and inaccessible.
+Data collected by the USGS Breeding Bird Survey indicate large declines (>5% per year) in the number of Blackpoll Warblers counted across Canada (where most of the population lives), especially between 1970 and 1990.
+This species is very difficult to monitor in Canada, however, because its core breeding habitat is so remote and inaccessible.
 As such, confidence in these estimates is low.

 Opportunities for Conservation